 - You need to make a written payment agreement with the judgment creditor and make three monthly payments

-- The reason being is because the unsatisfied judgment can transfer into the home the buyer is buying.
+- The reason judgments need to be addressed is that the unsatisfied judgment can transfer into the home the buyer is buying

-- Any assets owned by the judgment debtor can be lien by the judgment creditor.
+- Any assets owned by the judgment debtor can turn into a lien if the judgment creditor pursues enforcement actions

 Qualifying For FHA Loans With Tax Liens

 Home Buyers can qualify for FHA Loans with Tax Liens as long as they do the following: